taichi-dev/taichi-docs-zh-cn/contributor_guide.rst

 .. note::
   “There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies. `The first method is far more difficult`.”     --- `C.A.R.
 Hoare <https://en.wikipedia.org/wiki/Tony_Hoare>`_

+One thing to keep in mind is that, Taichi was originally born as an academic research project.
+This usually means that some parts did not have the luxury to go through a solid design.
+While we are always trying to improve the code quality, it doesn't mean that the project is free from technical debts.
+Some places may be confusing or overly complicated.
+Whenever you spot one, you are more than welcome to shoot us a PR! :-)

 Effective communication
 -----------------------